 Description:

-• {% archiveDetail with name="author" %}It will directly output the value of theauthorfield in the current document.
+{% archiveDetail with name="author" %}It will directly output the current document inauthorfield value.- If

 2. Loop through all custom fields (archiveParams)

-Sometimes you may need to display all the custom parameters of the document, or you may wish to present them in a list format.archiveParamsTags allow you to access all custom parameters of the document, and you can iterate through them in the template to display.
+Sometimes you may need to display all the custom parameters of the document, or you may wish to display them in a list.archiveParamsThe tag allows you to get all the custom parameters of the document and display them by looping in the template.

 <div class="custom-parameters">